timh1203/scrimba/scrimba.md

 ```

 ## 29. Check for All or None
-- `?` after a lettermeans that it may or may not be there
+- `?` after a letter means that it may or may not be there
 - popular cases of english and british spelling of words
 ```js
 let favWord = "favorite favourite";